Table of Contents

 4. CSS Frameworks and Preprocessors

-Writing CSS from scratch can be a time-consuming process.
-Frameworks and preprocessors help create responsive and clean designs faster.
+Writing CSS from scratch can be time-consuming.
+Frameworks and preprocessors help you create responsive, clean designs more quickly.

 Tailwind CSS